 A Member referred to bullet point 7 of the 2018/19 Top Trigger Case review 'lack of evidence that sickness absence documentation being completed' and enquired if sickness levels had increased due to better recording.
-The Head of Organisational Development agreed that this could be а contributory factor, however, there were a number of reasons for increased sickness absence figures such as peaks at the time of service change programmes.
+The Head of Organisational Development agreed that this could be a contributory factor, however, there were a number of reasons for increased sickness absence figures such as peaks at the time of service change programmes.

 The Chair invited to the Leader of the Council/Executive Member for Corporate Services to address the Committee.

 The Leader of the Council/Executive Member for Corporate Services commented that this report be debated at the Executive Committee and high levels of sickness absence was a serious issue for the Authority, he mirrored the Branch Chair's comments and supported the Member's view that line Manager's needed support from senior Manager's to address potential issues.
 In relation to absence monitoring, from January 2020 each Scrutiny Committee would have individual sickness review reporting as part of their Forward Work Programme for consideration.
 He undertook to relay the views of the Scrutiny Committee back to the Executive and Corporate Leadership Team.

 The Committee AGREED, subject to the foregoing, to recommend that the report be accepted and endorse Option 2; namely that the Scrutiny Committee endorse the report and proposed arrangements to support the improvement in attendance.

-No. 15 TREASURY MANAGEMENT MID-YEAR REVIEW REPORT - 1ST APRIL 2019 TO 30TH SEPTEMBER 2019 Consideration was given to the report of the Chief Officer Resources which was presented to give Members the opportunity to scrutinise the Treasury Management activities carried out by the Authority during the first half of the 2019/20 financial year.
-The Chief Officer Resources spoke to the report and highlighted the main points contained therein which included that the Authority had performed well in terms of Treasury Management.
+No. 15 TREASURY MANAGEMENT MID-YEAR REVIEW REPORT - 1ST APRIL 2019 TO 30TH SEPTEMBER 2019 included that the Authority had performed well in terms of Treasury Management.
 A Member enquired regarding fixed term loans.
 The Chief Officer Resources responded that the Authority had a mixture of fixed, temporary, long and short term loans.
 A Member referred to the policy of not investing in fossil fuels.
 The Chief Officer Resources explained that the Authority did not have a specific policy regarding this, however, the Authority was part of Torfaen Pension Scheme and they had begun to change their policy due to environment and climate change issues.
 The Committee AGREED to recommend that the report be accepted and endorse Option 2; namely that Members scrutinised the activity undertaken during the first half of the 2019/20 financial year and do not consider any amendments to the Treasury Strategy moving forward prior to its submission to full Council.
-No. 16 FORWARD WORK PROGRAMME - 5TH DECEMBER 2019 Consideration was given to the report of the Chair of the Corporate Overview Scrutiny Committee.
+No. 16 FORWARD WORK PROGRAMME - 5 TH DECEMBER, 2019 Consideration was given to the report of the Chair of the Corporate Overview Scrutiny Committee.
 The Committee AGREED that the report be accepted and endorse Option 2; namely that the Corporate Overview Scrutiny Committee Forward Work Programme for the meeting on 5 th December, 2019 be approved.
+1